Information for Families

 - Studies have found that those who read for pleasure have higher levels of empathy, greater self-esteem and are better able to cope with difficult situations.

 The Summer Reading and Winter Mini Challenges offer children and families a fun framework for reading for pleasure and celebrating reading together.

 Explore more reading facts here

-If your child already has a Summer Reading Challenge account, they can sign in using the Log in option at the top of the page.
+If your child already has a Reading Challenge profile, they can sign in using the Log in option at the top of the page.
 Any books that have been rated and reviewed, and any badges that have been unlocked in previous years and Challenges will still be accessible via their profile page.

 Children can start the registration process by choosing the Join button, and entering a few details including their date of birth and a contact email for a parent or carer.

-You may already have a Reading Agency account, from one of our other programmes such as World Book Night or Reading Groups for Everyone.
+You may already have a Reading Agency profile, from one of our other programmes such as World Book Night or Reading Groups for Everyone.
 If you do, have these log in details handy to complete the rest of the process.